Our positions are where we stand on issues, new and old. Positions are reviewed, updated, or removed based on member input and consensus.

 Local Leagues may study local issues following the same procedure and arrive at positions on local issues.

-If passed and enacted, HB 634 will allow charter schools to be operated in any school district in which at least one school building has received a score of 60% or less on its annual performance report.
 The League of Women Voters of Missouri opposes expansion of charter schools in the state for the following reasons.

 - Charter schools are not held to the same standards as traditional public schools.
 They are "freed" from having to comply with most state regulations that are designed to ensure a minimum level of adequacy.
 For instance, 100% of faculty in traditional public schools must meet state certification standards, while only 80% of charter school faculty members must be appropriately certificated.